followcrom/MixTapeHeavyWeight/DATABASE.md

 dpkg -l | grep -i mysql
 ```

-If any packages still show up, remove them manually with sudo apt remove <package-name>.
+If any packages still show up, remove them manually with `sudo apt remove _package-name_`.
+In my case, these remained;

-In my case, the below remained.
-These are typically used to enable PHP to interact with MySQL databases.

-Details:
-php-mysql:
+#### php-mysql

 This is a metapackage that installs the default PHP MySQL module for your PHP version (in this case, PHP 8.1).

-php8.1-mysql:
+#### php8.1-mysql

 This is the actual MySQL module for PHP 8.1, allowing PHP scripts to connect to and interact with MySQL databases.

-Since you are moving to SQLite and no longer using MySQL, you can safely remove these packages to clean up your system.
+Since I was moving to SQLite and no longer using MySQL, i could safely remove these packages to clean up my system:

-Uninstall Instructions:
-To remove these packages, use the following commands:

 ```bash
 sudo apt-get purge php-mysql php8.1-mysql sudo apt-get autoremove --purge
 ```

-#### Logs
+## Logs 🪵🪵

-SQLite itself does not have built-in logging like MySQL.
+SQLite itself does not have built-in logging like MySQL, but `tail -f /var/log/nginx/error.log` may show some relevant logs.

-#### Filesystem
+## 🧮 Filesystem 🔰

 Before uninstall: